stackp/promisejs/README.md

     promise.chain([f1, f2, f3, ...]);

-`promise.chain()` executes a bunch of asynchronous tasks in sequence, passing to each function the `error, value` arguments produced by the previous function.
+`promise.chain()` executes a bunch of asynchronous tasks in sequence, passing to each function the `error, value` arguments produced by the previous task.
 Each function must return a promise and resolve it somehow. `promise.chain()` returns a `Promise`.

 **Example:**